F5 rSeries Planning Guide Source |

 }

 Tenant software images are loaded directly into the F5OS platform layer for use in creating new tenants.
-The first release of rSeries only supports TMOS tenants running v15.1.5.
-No other TMOS versions are supported other than hotfixes or rollups based on this versions of software.
+The first release of rSeries only supports TMOS tenants running v15.1.5 or later.
+No other TMOS versions are supported other than hotfixes or rollups based on this version of software.
 Tenant upgrades take place inside the tenants themselves, and images don’t need to be loaded into the F5OS layer.
+Versions 16.0, 16.1, and 17.0 are not supported on rSeries.
+It’s not until versions 17.1 and later where current TMOS versions are supported.

 Before deploying any tenant, you must ensure you have a proper tenant software release loaded into F5OS.
 Under Tenant Management there is a page for uploading tenant software images.
 There are TMOS images specifically for rSeries.
 Only supported rSeries TMOS releases should be loaded into this system.
 Do not attempt to load older or even newer images unless there are officially supported on rSeries.